Shmouse/Left4DeadReborn/README.md

   - Flashlight glitching increases with the draining battery
   - Shoving recharges the battery
   - Adds immersive tension and tactical depth

+- ✅ **Custom configuration files for all the above plugins**
+  *(Balanced and tested to match the envisioned Left 4 Dead Reborn atmosphere)*

 ---